 Donations from sponsors support NPI by making it possible to expand programming and provide scholarships.
 Sponsors may receive recognition through name or logo identification on weekly emails and on the website’s Sponsor page, and complimentary training.
 Sponsorship provides an opportunity to invest more directly in an organization that offers continuing education and professional training in historic preservation and cultural resource management.
 NPI offers several sponsorship packages, allowing Sponsors to choose which type of support best meets their philanthropic and/or marketing goals.
 We hope you will take the next step by committing to become a valued Sponsor.

-Click here to review list of current sponsors and to read about NPI sponsorship opportunities and how to donate.
+Review the list of current sponsors and read about NPI sponsorship opportunities and how to donate.

 Individual Donations

-Individuals can make a donation by credit/debit card, check, or directly from a checking account.
+Individuals can donate by credit/debit card, check, or directly from a checking account.
 We use a non-profit service to process our credit card transactions.
 "LOC IND CH ORG" is the name that may appear on your statement, rather than National Preservation Institute (NPI).

 NPI also can accept donations of stock and from IRA accounts in the form of a Qualified Charitable Distribution (QCD), which may have tax advantages over cash donations.
-For more information on giving through securities or QCDs, contact Jere Gibber, Executive Director, 703.765.0100, info@npi.org, or click here.
+For more information on giving through securities or QCDs, contact Jere Gibber, Executive Director, 703.765.0100 or info@npi.org.

 Workplace Donations